uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 # Solution

-The light comes on with every third button press (which is intentionally confusing — students will probably expect every second press to work, but this is to get them thinking about what is happening here!)
-The sequences that will turn on the light are therefore "aaa", "aaaaaa" and so on — any number of presses that's a multiple of three.
+The light comes on with every third button press (which is intentionally confusing &ndash; students will probably expect every second press to work, but this is to get them thinking about what is happening here!)
+The sequences that will turn on the light are therefore "aaa", "aaaaaa" and so on &ndash; any number of presses that's a multiple of three.
 And, of course, zero presses.

 {panel end}